-Infected food handlers are a significant contributing factor in foodborne illness outbreaks.
-Fecal-oral transmission by food workers with gastrointestinal symptoms such as nausea, cramps, vomiting and diarrhea is possible since they shed the pathogen during illness as well as after symptoms disappear.
-Infected skin lesions on food handlers may also be reservoirs of pathogens, such as Staphylococcus aureus, which can be transmitted to food when there is direct contact between the food and the infected lesion.
+Infected food employees are a significant contributing factor in foodborne illness outbreaks.
+Fecal-oral transmission by food employees with gastrointestinal symptoms such as nausea, cramps, vomiting and diarrhea is possible since they shed the pathogen during illness as well as after symptoms disappear.
+Infected skin lesions on food employees may also be reservoirs of pathogens, such as Staphylococcus aureus, which can be transmitted to food when there is direct contact between the food and the infected lesion.
+Pathogens may also be transmitted from a food employee with fever and sore throat.

-When a local health department receives a report of a food worker who may be a carrier of a communicable disease that can be spread through food, it should be investigated immediately.
+When a local health department receives a report of a food employee who may be a carrier of a communicable disease that can be spread through food, it should be investigated immediately.
 The key to effective intervention is timeliness.
 Precautionary actions, specific to the disease agent involved, must be taken, and in some cases, rapid public notification must also be implemented.

-2) Definition of a Food Worker
+2) Definition of a Food Employee

-A food worker is any person directly preparing or handling food.
+A food employee is any person directly preparing or handling unpackaged food, food equipment or utensils, food-contact surfaces.
 This could include the owner, individual having supervisory or management duties, other person on the payroll, family member, volunteer, person performing work under contract, or any other person working in a food handling facility.
-In health care facilities, this includes those who set up trays for patients to eat, feed or assist patients in eating, give oral medications or give mouth/denture care.
-In day care facilities, schools, and community residential programs, this includes those who prepare food for clients to eat, feed or assist clients in eating, or give oral medications.
+In health care facilities, this includes those who set up trays for patients to eat, and/or feed or assist patients in eating.
+In day care facilities, schools, and community residential programs, this includes those who prepare food for clients to eat, and/or feed or assist clients in eating.

-3) What To Do If You Discover A Sick Food Worker
+3) What To Do If You Discover A Sick Food Employee

 a.
-Confirmation of Illness

-Whenever a food worker is reported to have a disease capable of being spread through food, the diagnosis should be confirmed immediately.
+Confirmation of Illness.
+Whenever a food employee is reported to have a disease capable of being spread through food, the diagnosis should be confirmed immediately.